 Some parts feel flimsy

-The Swiffer WetJet is one of the most trusted spray mops and for good reason.
-It’s lightweight, versatile, and easy to use.
-Plus, you can get a full starter kit at an affordable price.
-The WetJet has two nozzles that deliver a wider field of spray, and comes with both original and heavy-duty mopping pads for tackling all types of stains and spills.
-These pads can easily be disposed of after use, making this spray mop pretty mess-free.
-Our tester put this product to the test in their home, and was particularly impressed by the standard pad's effectiveness.
+The Swiffer WetJet is one of the most trusted spray mops, and for good reason.
+It’s lightweight, versatile, and easy to use, and you can get a full starter kit at an affordable price.
+It comes with both original and heavy-duty mopping pads for tackling all types of stains and spills.
+These pads should be disposed of after use, making this spray mop pretty mess-free.
+Our tester put this product to use in their home and was particularly impressed by the standard pad's effectiveness.
 They noted that within a few back-and-forth motions, tough stains had disappeared.
 However, they also found that you may need to apply extra pressure to tougher spots, and the spray mop can feel a bit flimsy during use.

-Best for Spot Cleaning: OXO Good Grips Microfiber Spray Mop with Slide-Out Scrubber
+OXO Good Grips Microfiber Spray Mop with Slide-Out Scrubber

 Reusable solution bottle